jacllyr/6130comp-project/README.md

 To stop services

-`docker-compose down`
+`docker-compose down` or `CTRL C`

 ## Testing

 There are three shell test scripts available to use.
 Please follow the below to test them individually -

-cd to root of project for execution
+cd to root of project for execution.

 `cd 6130comp-project`